Learn how to easily make delicious Nyonya chang with Instant Pot pressure cooker or regular boiling method with step-by-step photos and video.

 Nyonya cuisine or sometimes you will refer to as Peranakan cuisine is a hybrid between the traditional Chinese and Malay cooking.
 The term Nyonya or Peranakan is commonly used in Indonesia, Malaysia, and Singapore where both Chinese and Malay influence exist.
 Nyonya chang is basically a variation of the traditional Chinese zong zi created by the peranakan people.

 DIFFERENCES BETWEEN NYONYA CHANG AND OTHER ZONGZI (BAK CHANG)

 The filling is infused with a strong Malay spice we know as coriander seeds (don’t be mistaken with coriander leaves, which is totally different in aroma and taste) or we call it ketumbar in Indonesia.
-The ketumbar is really what makes it so aromatic.
+Kencur (lesser galangal) is also added.
+These two make very distinct pleasant aromas.

 Chinese zong zi is savory in taste.
-Nyonya chang taste more at the sweet side than savory, which is pretty typical when coriander seeds are used in a meat filling.
-Coriander seeds pair well with sweet taste.
+Nyonya chang taste more at the sweet side than savory, thanks to the candied winter melon.
+Coriander seeds and kencur pair well with a sweet taste.

 WHY YOU WILL LIKE THIS RECIPE

 1. YOU CAN COOK NYONYA CHANG IN INSTANT POT PRESSURE COOKER

 It seriously saves lots of time by doing so.
 I don’t even need to soak the glutinous rice for hours.
 Boiling method will take about 2 1/2 to 3 hours.
 Pressure cooking takes 45 minutes!
 I could probably get away with 40 minutes, but 45 minutes turned out great.